Jada Pinkett Smith Reveals She and Will Smith Have Been Secretly Separated for 7 Years - E! Online

 Indeed, Jada indicated that they're still navigating their relationship.

-"We're still figuring it out," she also told People in a profile published Oct.
+"We're still figuring it out," the 52-year-old also told People in a profile published Oct.
 11. "We've been doing some really heavy-duty work together.
 We just got deep love for each other and we are going to figure out what that looks like for us."

 "I thought, 'This is a skit,'" Jada, who lives with alopecia, recalled to the magazine.
 "I was like, 'There's no way that Will hit him.'
 It wasn't until Will started to walk back to his chair that I even realized it wasn't a skit."